 - Create job search documents

 COPD01 culminates with the application of concepts and techniques in a Job Search Competition Simulation, which brings together the different elements you are exposed through the course.

 Once you have successfully completed COPD01, you'll receive your work term sequence.
 Learn more about co-op work term sequencing »

 Course Timing & Enrollment

-This course is taken 2 semesters (8 months) prior to your first scheduled work term.
+This course is typically taken 2 semesters (8 months) prior to your first scheduled work term.
 You’ll be enrolled into a COPD03 section based on your subject POSt; each of these course sections are delivered to tailor information to your academic program and its relevant job markets.

 During this course, you will: